-- 1. Add a widget and configure it to include the data for the custom view by choosing the analysis type, adding a measure(s), and selecting the Group By.
-Data will be limited first page of data for the 1st By dimension (i.e., cannot expand data). - Click in the upperright corner of the widget and select Custom View from the menu.
+1. Add a widget and configure it to include the data for the custom view by choosing the analysis type, adding a measure(s), and selecting the Group By.
+Data will be limited first page of data for the 1st By dimension (i.e., cannot expand data).